Spring

 Additional Configuration Options

-The Rollbar object allows for additional configs.
+The Rollbar object allows additional configuration.
 Reference the config object here in our JavaDoc to learn what you can configure.

 Examples